jordanyoungs/chatty/README.md

 This is a project I built as part of the web development bootcamp at Lighthouse Labs.
 I was able to practice React and use Websockets and a Websocket Server.

 Some of the functionality the page has:
--Messages are broadcast to all clients in real-time -Users can change their name and a notification about the change will be broadcast -Notifications are also broadcast when a user joins or leaves -Each client is given a color, the color scheme is consistent across clients -The number of connected users is displayed in the top right
+- Messages are broadcast to all clients in real-time
+- Users can change their name and a notification about the change will be broadcast
+- Notifications are also broadcast when a user joins or leaves
+- Each client is given a color, the color scheme is consistent across clients
+- The number of connected users is displayed in the top right

 ## Getting Started